To mentor, nurture and support the professional artistic growth of young, emerging artists across the Visual and Applied Arts

 The Jane Phillips Award is now changing.....

-The Award has been successful and is evolving.
-We wish to develop and broaden the scope of the award by introducing two new exciting prizes, which will exist alongside the main award.
+The Award has been successful and is evolving, responding to its environment and forming new partnerships.
+We wish to develop and broaden the scope of the award by introducing two new exciting prizes, plus a year long programme of Residencies, which will exist alongside the main award,

 The Jane Phillips Award is administered by Mission Gallery.

 Laura Edmunds was the recipient of the inaugural Jane Phillips Award in October 2011.
 Her 6 month residency ran from 1st November 2011 to 30th April 2012.

 Mission Gallery profiled Lauras work in its Maker in Focus showcase from 2nd June - 1st July 2012 and Laura gave a special talk to Friends and Patrons of the Jane Phillips Award.